RalfEggert/FrilleZFTool/README.md

     <configValue>       Configuration value, i.e. localhost
     [<path>]            (Optional) path to a ZF2 application

-### Classmap generator
+### Generate a Classmap for a directory / module

-    zf.php classmap generate <directory> <classmap file>
+    zf.php generate classmap <directory> [<destination>]

-    <directory>          directory to scan for PHP classes (use "." to use current directory)
+    <directory>         Directory to scan for PHP classes (use "." to use current directory)
-    <classmap file>     File name for generated class map file  or - for standard output.
-If not supplied, defaults to
+    <destination>       (Optional) File name for class map file or - for standard output.
-                        autoload_classmap.php inside <directory>.
+                        Defaults to autoload_classmap.php inside <directory>.

 ### ZF library installation

     zf.php install zf <path> [<version>]

-    <path>               directory where to install the ZF2 library
+    <path>              Path where to install the ZF2 library
-    <version>            version to install, if not specified uses the last available
+    <version>           (Optional) Version to install, defaults to the last version available

 ### Compile the PHAR file